Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 - No fishing off of docks.

-- Fishing in Pyramid Lake requires only a tribal fishing and/or boating permit, no State of Nevada Fishing License needed.
+- Fishing License: You are required to only have a tribal fishing and/or boating permit, no State of Nevada Fishing License needed.

-- Boats must be registered in their respective state as per the Tribe’s regulations.
+- Boats must be registered in their respective state.

 - Only barbless hooks are allowed for fishing, with a limit of up to two single, double, or treble hooks per lure.